szubrilina/TextGeneration/README.md

 the others all joined in chorus"!

-All spoke at once the thimble, saying to herself "It’s all his fancy sneezes; was to eat the comfits: this fireplace nearer to of history, you know—" She boxed the Queen's voice in the schoolroom, and she went back for a dunce all directions the Gryphon, and giving and waited to to be in.
+All spoke at once the thimble, saying to herself "Itâ€™s all his fancy sneezes; was to eat the comfits: this fireplace nearer to of history, you knowâ€”" She boxed the Queen's voice in the schoolroom, and she went back for a dunce all directions the Gryphon, and giving and waited to to be in.
 The Rabbit sends in a moment.